marcopellegrinoit/predict-weather-code/README.md

 Retrieved features for each day:

-*   Weathercode: weather conditions as a numeric code and categorized by [WMO mapping](resources/weather_code_mapping.csv)
+*   Weather code: weather conditions as a numeric code and categorized by [WMO mapping](resources/weather_code_mapping.csv)
 *   Minimum temperature reached during the day, in °C
 *   Sum of daily precipitation, in mm
 *   Maximum gusts speed on the day, in km/h